About the area, history and links

 Beith Orr Park Neighbourhood Watch established the Community Garden (with much help) from a derelict dumping ground into a nice relaxing area which is well used and respected, we have an annual inspection carried out on behalf of Keep Scotland Beautiful and for the past 3 years we have had an outstanding report.

-More recently we have installed a bench in the Community Garden, carved by Damon Gorecki and Tim Klock in 2019.
-This has now been finished and has had several coats of preserving oil applied.
+We installed a bench in the Community Garden, carved by Damon Gorecki and Tim Klock in 2019.

-Further to this a carving has now been installed beside Laigh Court, with another 2 carvings installed, one The "Angel" carved by Damon Gorecki of Salt Lake City on the triangle at the junction at Barrmill Road and one The lady looking up at the grassy area at the Willowyard, carved by Sylvia Itzen of Germany, Sylvia is part of the German Stihl carving team.
+Further to this a carving has now been installed beside Laigh Court (carved by Craig Steele (Steeley) with another 2 carvings in place, The "Angel" carved by Damon Gorecki of Salt Lake City on the triangle at the junction at Barrmill Road and one The lady looking up at the grassy area at the Willowyard, carved by Sylvia Itzen of Germany, Sylvia is part of the German Stihl carving team.